biosafetylvl5/Retr3d-Testbench/README.md

 ##### Note 2:

-Pin **27** is not tested because it is a pin not utilized in the RAMPS 1.4 3D printer shield.
+Pin **27** is not tested because it is a pin not utilized in the RAMPS 1.4 3D printer shield and instead is utilized to blink the indicator LED.